charansaipasupuleti/weatherapp/README.md

-# weatherapp created using REACTJS
+# weatherapp created using API and REACTJS